-While this is not a great ovulation symptom for many women, others can tell from a sharp shooting pain when the egg is released from either side, and may continue to experience a dull pain for several days.
+While this is not a very evident ovulation symptom for many women, others can tell from a sharp shooting pain when the egg is released from either side and may continue to experience dull pain for several days.

-Personal Sex Drive
+4. Personal Sex Drive

-Position Of Cervix
+5. Position Of Cervix

 Some women who are in tune with their bodies can figure out when they are ovulating by the position of their cervix.
-During the time of ovulation a woman’s cervix will position itself higher, be softer and more open to enable fertilization.
+During the time of ovulation, a woman’s cervix will position itself higher, be softer, and more open to enable fertilization.

 Breast tenderness is another indicator of current ovulation.
 Although it can happen before ovulation, other women experience breast tenderness during the ovulation period or even for a short time afterward.

-Saliva Ferning Pattern
+7. Saliva Ferning Pattern

 Spotting can occur during ovulation as well for some women.
 When the follicle releases the mature egg from the ovary a small amount of blood can be released and women may notice slight spotting during that time.

-Ovulation Predictor Kits
+10. LH Surge – Ovulation Predictor Kits

-For those who are looking for another method to determine ovulation, a kit can be purchased from any drugstore.
+For those who are looking for a precise method to determine ovulation, a kit can be purchased from any drugstore.
 Home ovulation predictor kits can be used to help determine when your ovulation time is each month.